UPDATE 2-Cricket-Test Series England v Sri Lanka scoreboard

-June 9 (Infostrada Sports) - Scoreboard at stumps on the first day in the third and final Test between England and Sri Lanka on Thursday in London, England
+May 27 (Infostrada Sports) - Scoreboard at stumps on the first day in the second Test between England and Sri Lanka on Friday in Chester-le-Street, England

 England 1st innings